Guide to Participating in Your First Chess Tournament

 Q. How can I participate in the tournament?

-A. First, you need to become a member of NCS (link).
+A. First, you need to become a member of Japan Chess Federation (link).
 Next, select the tournament you wish to participate in by referring to the information on domestic tournaments (link).
 From the page for the tournament, register for participation.

 Q. What should I bring with me?